 Discrimination on the Basis of Disability

 The University of Chicago will not tolerate discrimination or harassment on the basis of disability.
-If you believe you or someone you know has been subject to discrimination on the basis of disability, the University encourages you to report the incident online or by contacting the Office for Access and Equity.
+If you believe you or someone you know has been subject to discrimination or discriminatory harassment on the basis of disability, the University encourages you to report the incident online or by contacting the Office for Access and Equity.

 Emergency Evacuation Procedures.
 Information on emergency evacuation procedures for persons with disabilities.
 Environmental Health and Safety at the University encourages all persons with disabilities who may need assistance during an emergency to complete a voluntary and confidential self-identification questionnaire bi-annually.
 This information will be used to complete a Personal Emergency Plan, which includes specific evacuation procedures, sheltering procedures, and means of communication in the event of an emergency.